 The military is a key example of many economic activities in Togo.
 It involves the primary sector, as resources are extracted for military use.
 The secondary sector includes the manufacturing of military equipment.
 Services provided by the military fall under the tertiary sector.
 The quaternary sector focuses on military research and development, while the quinary sector deals with high-level military decision-making and strategy.

-In 2023, Togo’s military expenditure was 276.3 million US dollars, which is 5.44% of the country’s GDP.
-The active military force consists of 8,550 personnel, resulting in about 1.1 active military members per 1,000 capita.
+In 2023, Togo’s military expenditure was approximately 276.3 million US dollars, which was about 4.0% of the country’s GDP (World Bank, 2023).
+The active military force consists of roughly 8,550 personnel, resulting in about 1.0 active military member per 1,000 capita.

 International Trade of Togo